-- Style uniforms
+- Style Uniforms

-- Recall the perennial cycles of fashion
+- Recall the Perennial Cycles of Fashion

-- Instagram Influencers: Uniform vs. personal style
+- Instagram Influencers: Uniform vs. Personal Style Root in Generational Experience

 Disclosure: There are affiliate links in this post.

 This week I read a post by Katherine Summers, whom I’m following for ages.
 I started following her because of her very British, preppy personal style.
 Her post talked about Instagram influencers who are all wearing the same look.
-You have seens them, white well tanned, slim women around 20 with wavy long blonde hair that end in several cream horns, lean skinny legs, wearing pastels, strappy sandals, finger-tips short skirts or distressed shorts.
+You have seen them, white well tanned, slim women around 20 with wavy long blonde hair that end in several cream horns, lean skinny legs, wearing pastels, strappy sandals, finger-tips short skirts or distressed shorts.
 Swap the sandals with over-the-knee boots for winter.
 When you are not following one of them, you may even not know whether you look at a fast fashion store ad or an IG blogger.
 Katherine asked what happened to the individuality in everyday fashion blogging.

 Fashion has changed over the last 80 years in an accelerated way as compared to the centuries before.
 Blame it to globalization and increased possibilities of communication.

-Flash back to my teenage years in Germany in the 70s.
+Flash back to my teenage years in Germany in the 1970s.
 Just after the flower power movement.
 The majority in my class wore jeans – Mustang was the absolutely It brand – paired with sneakers, a (tie-dye or concert) T-shirt in summer, and a sweater or hoodie and Army parker in winter.
-Nike would give you a higher It factor than the German Adidas Star or Puma.
+Nike would give you a higher It factor than the German Adidas or Puma.
 Then there were those classmates with the glam disco clothing with their sequin wearing style icons of TV music shows.

 Those uniforms were in protest to the pre-war (WWII) generation of our parents.
 They had been raised to hate everything non-German.
 When the pre-war gen grew up there were signs in the dance halls saying “Swing Tanzen verboten” (swing dancing prohibited).
 In their youth, young women were cut off their hair when caught swing dancing, wearing swing clothing or listening (in secret) to swing and jazz on BBC London.

 I was opposed to the political views of my parents’ generation.
 Like many of my classmates, I wanted to wear “American clothes”.
-I felt like an outsider as I wasn’t allowed wearing jeans, soldiers attire or “American underwear” as my Mom called the T-shirts.
-Wearing sequins was a no-no too.
-I still hear my mom saying “Sequins are evening wear and for TV, and aren’t even suitable as embellishments for Sunday’s Best.”
+Among my age group, I felt like an outsider because my Mom prohibited wearing jeans, soldiers attire or T-shirts, which she called “American underwear”.
+More on the history of the T-shirt.

 I had to fight a fashion battle as a 12 year old when developing style for the first time in my lifetime.
 The “youth uniform” – or wearing what everyone (of the It persons in your class) wears – gave a feeling of belonging to a group and of being different than the group of old people.
-Still today

 Gen X and the baby boomers have in common to celebrate individuality and diversity.
-The baby boomers were so many that they had to develop personality, individual skills, anything to stick out of the crowd to get into college, get into graduate school, land a job, you name it.
-Being unique became a survival skill and is still celebrated by many of them in the way how they dress.
+Because there were so many baby boomers they had to develop personality, individual skills, anything to stick out of the crowd to get into college, graduate school, and land a job, you name it.
+Being unique became a survival skill, and still today, many of us baby boomer celebrate it in the way how they dress.

-Mid-life bloggers don’t strive to encourage their readers to wear what they wear, but to encourage and empower them to turn fashion into personal style and to interpret any dress code in terms of their personal style.
+Consequently, mid-life fashion bloggers don’t strive to encourage their readers to wear what they wear, but to encourage and empower them to turn fashion into personal style and to interpret any dress code in terms of their personal style.
 Their blogs are about how to dress for success in mid-life, which is the title of my style recipe book that you can buy on amazon.

 What’s worrisome about the Influencer look though is that their leads all are of the same archetype: A seemingly upper white middle-class upcoming gal of northern European heritage (blonde, blue eyes).
 Tanned reads vacation/travel, not working or studying (i.e. Mom and Pop finance their lifestyle), or occasional jobs that make enough money to goof off for a while until the next job.

-Imagine a world of Daisy Ducks
+Imagine a World of Daisy Ducks.

 Imagine everybody would be an exact clone of you like in Aldous Huxley‘s Brave New World!
 Wouldn’t that be a boring environment?
 A boring life?
 Would such a society be possible to function at all?

-Anyhow, recall that everyone more than 20 years senior of their time’s youth was scared about the youngs’ subcultures.
+Anyhow, recall that everyone more than 20 years senior of their time’s youth was scared about the youth’s subcultures.
 It didn’t matter whether the youth were flappers, swing kids, beatniks, teddy boys, greaser, rocker, surfer, mod, flower power people, hippies, skinheads, disco, punks, Grunge, Goth, … and now IG followers.

 Photos of me: G. Kramm

-© 2013-2020 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved